Remains of Marine veteran killed in Ukraine flown home to US

-NEW YORK (AP) — The remains of a U.S. Marine veteran who was missing in Ukraine for more than a year returned to the United States on Friday and were headed to his hometown in Wilmington.
+NEW YORK (AP) — The remains of a U.S. Marine veteran who was missing in Ukraine for more than a year returned to the United States on Friday and were headed to his hometown in eastern North Carolina.

 A Turkish Airlines plane flying from Istanbul with the remains of retired Marine Capt.
 Grady Kurpasi landed at New York’s John F. Kennedy International Airport in the early evening.
-They were loaded onto a private jet bound for Wilmington.
+They were loaded onto a private jet bound for Wilmington, North Carolina.

 Kurpasi, a 50-year-old Iraq War veteran, volunteered in February 2022 to help evacuate Ukrainian residents and later fought in the Ukrainian Foreign Legion, according to the Weatherman Foundation, the group that located his remains and repatriated them.